 Students will benefit from working closely with an expert teaching faculty comprising distinguished UN-CECAR scholars and practitioners, and UNU-IAS academic staff.
 Because it shares a building with many UN agencies, UNU-IAS offers a unique learning environment.

-The UNU Library offers access to a wide range of academic books, over 10,000 electronic journals, World Bank and OECD publications, and official UN documents.
+The UNU Library offers access to a wide range of academic books, over 20,000 electronic journals, official UN documents, and publications in the International Monetary Fund, World Bank, and Organisation for Economic Co-operation and Development e-libraries.
 All students will receive a comprehensive library orientation session at the beginning of the course.

 A dedicated computer lab will be provided for students, with software to cater to the needs of each course.
 An online learning tool will be provided for students to access lecture notes, reading lists and other materials specific to each course, as well as a message board and forum to facilitate discussion among faculty and students.